lmfit/uncertainties/doc/index.rst

 Acknowledgments
 ===============

-The author wishes to thank Arnaud Delobelle, Pierre Cladé, and Sebastian Walter for very useful technical input.
+The author wishes to thank all the people who contributed through generous `donations`_: they help keep this project alive by providing positive feedback.
+I greatly appreciated getting key technical input from Arnaud Delobelle, Pierre Cladé, and Sebastian Walter.
 Patches by Pierre Cladé, Tim Head, and José Sabater Montes are gratefully acknowledged.
-I would also like to thank Joaquin Abian, Jason Moore, Martin Lutz and many other users for their feedback and suggestions, which greatly helped improve this program.
+I would also like to thank users who contributed with feedback and suggestions, which greatly helped improve this program:
+Joaquin Abian, Jason Moore, Martin Lutz, Víctor Terrón and many others.
 I am also grateful to the Linux distribution maintainers of this package, and to Christoph Gohlke for including it in his Base distribution of scientific Python packages for Windows.

 .. index:: license